 Our executive compensation programs and the decisions made by the Compensation Committee are designed to achieve these goals.
-For fiscal year 2021, the compensation for the Company's NEOs (the executive officers for whom disclosure of compensation is provided in the tables below) consisted of base salary, annual bonuses and equity incentives.
+For fiscal year 2022, the compensation for the Company's NEOs (the executive officers for whom disclosure of compensation is provided in the tables below) consisted of base salary, annual bonuses and equity incentives.
 Our NEOs (other than Mr. Lousada, who continued to participate in the Pre-IPO Plan described below) were granted initial equity awards under the Warner Music Group Corp.
 2020 Omnibus Incentive Plan (the "Omnibus Incentive Plan") pursuant to which we grant long-term equity incentive compensation to our directors, officers and other employees.
 Mr. Lousada participated, based on his individual election, in the Second Amended and Restated Warner Music Group Corp.
-Senior Management Free Cash Flow Plan (the "Pre-IPO Plan") during fiscal year 2021, which is further described below.
-Mr. Lousada's equity incentives under the Pre-IPO Plan will continue during fiscal year 2022.
-The NEOs do not receive any other compensation or benefits other than standard benefits available to all U.S. employees, which primarily consist of health plans, the opportunity to participate in the Company's 401(k) and deferred compensation plans, basic life insurance and accidental death insurance coverage.
+Senior Management Free Cash Flow Plan (the "Pre-IPO Plan") during fiscal year 2022, which is further described below.
+Beginning with the Company's 2023 fiscal year, Mr. Lousada will no longer be entitled to receive cash bonuses under the Pre-IPO Plan.
+Our NEOs do not receive any other compensation or benefits other than standard benefits available to all U.S. employees, which primarily consist of health plans, the opportunity to participate in the Company's 401(k) and deferred compensation plans, basic life insurance and accidental death insurance coverage.
 Additionally, because Mr. Lousada is located in the United Kingdom, he participates in our defined contribution pension scheme for our U.K. employees, and he also receives a car allowance and is reimbursed for certain tax preparation costs.

-For the 2021 fiscal year, in determining the compensation of the NEOs, the Compensation Committee sought to establish a level of compensation that is (a) appropriate for the size and financial condition of the Company; (b) structured so as to attract and retain qualified executives; and (c) tied to annual financial performance and long-term shareholder value creation.
+For fiscal year 2022, in determining the compensation of our NEOs, the Compensation Committee sought to establish a level of compensation that is (a) appropriate for the size and financial condition of the Company; (b) structured so as to attract and retain qualified executives; and (c) tied to annual financial performance and long-term shareholder value creation.

-The Company has entered into employment arrangements with each of our NEOs other than Mr. Cooper, which establish each executive's base salary and, for Mr. Lousada, his entitlement to a percentage of our annual free cash flow under the Pre-IPO Plan, for Mr. Levin, his discretionary or target annual equity incentive award and, in the case of Messrs.
-Levin and Moot and Ms. Marshall, their discretionary or target annual bonus.
+The Company's employment arrangements with each of our NEOs during fiscal year 2022 (other than Mr. Cooper) established each executive's base salary as well as, for Mr. Levin, his discretionary or target annual equity incentive award and, in the case of Messrs.
+Levin and Moot and Ms. Marshall, their discretionary or target annual bonus

-Beginning in fiscal year 2021, the terms of Mr. Cooper's employment included a base salary, target annual bonus and an annual grant of long-term incentive awards, as further described below.
+During fiscal year 2022, the terms of Mr. Cooper's employment included a base salary, target annual bonus and an annual grant of long-term incentive awards, as further described below.
+Following fiscal year 2022, the Company entered into a separation and consulting agreement with Mr. Cooper on January 17, 2023, covering the provision of consulting services following his retirement.
+See "Summary of NEO Employment Arrangements-Employment Arrangements with Stephen Cooper" below.